Les Snead: Los Angeles Rams

-Finding a close alignment in their respective football philosophies, Snead and McVay have since had a harmonious relationship.
+Finding a close alignment in their respective football philosophies, Snead and McVay have since had a strong friendship.
 In May 2019, they attended the Kentucky Derby together.
 In July 2019, the Los Angeles Rams signed Snead to a contract extension that will keep him with the franchise through the 2023 season.

-Snead tested positive for COVID-19 during the 2021 NFL Draft and was forced to self-isolate for the remainder of the draft.
+Snead tested positive for COVID-19 during the 2021 NFL draft and was forced to self-isolate for the remainder of the draft.

 After the Rams were eliminated in the 2020-21 NFL playoffs, Snead faced some criticism for the massive contract he signed Goff to after their Super Bowl berth.
-Facing pressure to win now, Snead swung a blockbuster trade, sending Goff, a 2021 third-round pick, a 2022 first-round pick, and a 2023 first-round pick to the Detroit Lions for quarterback Matthew Stafford.
-During the offseason, Snead signed wide receiver DeSean Jackson and traded a 2022 fifth-round pick and a 2022 sixth-round pick to the New England Patriots for running back Sony Michel.
+Facing pressure to win now, Snead swung a blockbuster trade, sending Goff, a 2021 third round pick, a 2022 first round pick, and a 2023 first round pick to the Detroit Lions for quarterback Matthew Stafford.
+During the offseason, Snead signed wide receiver DeSean Jackson and traded a 2022 fifth round pick and a 2022 sixth round pick to the New England Patriots for running back Sony Michel.
 As the season progressed, Snead became well-known league-wide for his tendency to make big moves.
-In November, Snead made another blockbuster trade, sending a 2022 second-round pick and a 2022 third-round pick to the Denver Broncos for star pass rusher Von Miller.
+In November, Snead made another blockbuster trade, sending a 2022 second round pick and a 2022 third round pick to the Denver Broncos for star pass rusher Von Miller.
 And when Jackson was released shortly after, Snead quickly signed star wide receiver Odell Beckham Jr. These moves resulted in the Rams winning Super Bowl LVI, earning Snead his first championship as an executive.

+Following the victory, a meme of Snead emerged with the caption "Fuck Them Picks" in response to Snead's acquisition of multiple players in exchange for trading several notable draft picks.
+Snead himself found the meme to his own humor and was even spotted with a mug displaying the image during the 2022 NFL Draft, and was even spotted wearing a shirt bearing the image during the Rams' victory parade in 2022.

+On September 8, 2022, Snead, as well as McVay, were extended through the 2026 season.

 Personal life

-Snead married sports media personality Kara Henderson in the fall of 2012 and the couple currently resides in Malibu, California.
+Snead married sports media personality Kara Henderson in 2012.
+The couple currently reside in Malibu, California.
 Snead has two children, Cannon and Logan, from a previous marriage.